huggingface/transformers/docs/source/en/model_doc/vits.md

 outputs.audio.shape
 ```

-You can check whether you require the `uroman` tokenizer for your language by inspecting the `is_uroman` attribute of
+You can check whether you require the `uroman` package for your language by inspecting the `is_uroman` attribute of
 the pre-trained `tokenizer`:

 ```python